ttu/ttu.github.io/_posts/2022-3-25-logging-what-why-how.md

 ## Conclusion

 Incorporating logging best practices is crucial for maintaining reliable and easily debuggable applications.
-Logging provides insights into an application’s behavior and helps identify issues effectively.
-Structured logging, where log messages and variable data are separated, enables monitoring and error tracking services to parse information more accurately and enhances the security of log data by simplifying sensitive information filtering.
+Careful consideration of what to log, how to log it, and the use of appropriate logging tools will provide insights into an application’s behavior and help identify issues effectively.

+__Structured logging__, where log messages and variable data are separated, enables monitoring and error-tracking services to parse information more accurately and enhances the security of log data by simplifying the filtering of sensitive information.

-Careful consideration of what to log, how to log it, and using appropriate logging tools will help ensure the logs are both informative and help to identify issues and their root causes.
+* __Pros:__
+    * Easier to log important info
+    * Easier to parse and analyze logs
+    * Easier for developers to structure error messages and data consistently
+* __Cons:__
+    * More complex to implement
+    * Risk of logging too much additional data